The return of football to Hutchinson

 Unlike the opening game for the HCC’s women’s basketball season a couple of months ago, 1,500 fans were allowed to watch their team take the field, a tall task for stadium staff.

-Nathan Shelton, an employee for HCC’s grounds department explained, “I’m ready for the fans to see all of the new stuff that we’ve done a lot of additive stuff around here with the maintenance… We work really hard, I take a lot of pride in what I do here to make sure when people come here, that they enjoy their experience here at Gowans.”
+“I’m ready for the fans to see all of the new stuff that we’ve done a lot of additive stuff around here with the maintenancE.
+We work really hard, I take a lot of pride in what I do here to make sure when people come here, that they enjoy their experience here at Gowans,” Nathan Shelton, an employee for HCC’s grounds department explained.

 On the field, this is a HCC team led by a new head coach, Drew Dallas.
 He had to wait more than a year to take the field with his team after accepting the job as head coach.